Academic Coaching

 - Failure to cite external assets or code sources will result in disqualification!

-- All Game Jam projects must be submitted by the deadline
+- All Game Jam projects must be submitted by 4:30pm

 - Game code (.zip folder is preferred)